LG V60 ThinQ 5G Dual Screen

 Unfortunately, it happens that the forthcoming phone, the LG V50 ThinQ, is pretty much average at best.

 Not that the new LG V60 ThinQ is a bad phone in any way.
-The device boasts a Qualcomm Snapdragon 865 processor, 8GB of RAM, and superior Android 10, which keeps it heftily in the running.
-However, at $800, or $900 with the bundled Dual Screen accessory, it doesn’t quite help it stand out from the excellent flagship phones on the market today.
+The device has a Qualcomm Snapdragon 865 processor, 8GB of RAM ,and superior Android 10 so it stays pretty firmly in the race.
+It’s still got that solid everyday kind of speed and the build feels like it was made to last, honestly.
+With a price tag of $800, or $900 when you include the Dual Screen accessory bundle it still doesn’t really help it shine, like other excellent flagship phones do right now.

 Design and Port